 The installation work consists of 6 videos, 3 objects and 2 digital print collages.
+It can be installed indoors and outdoor.
+(Thus all the images are mixedly shown from both versions)

 *Çark' means cruising (for sex) in queer slang (Lubunca).
 The literal meaning in Turkish is cogwheel.

-The ongoing project Çark addresses hypocrisy at the intersection of street and sexuality and began in a way of urban observation in Istanbul's Beyoğlu** neighborhood during my time at Daire Artist in Residency Program Hasköy/Beyoğlu***.
+The ongoing project Çark addresses hypocrisy at the intersection of street and sexuality and began in a way of urban observation in Istanbul's Beyoğlu** neighbourhood during my time at Daire Artist in Residency Program Hasköy/Beyoğlu***.

 In the beginning, I documented the sex worker and queer cruising areas that are primarily male-dominated in the city blind.